 Now, the most frequently asked question is “How soon can I sign up for a solar energy subscription?”
 In reality, we are many months to several years away from a viable solar project, where residents and businesses could subscribe to the energy produced by a solar garden.
 In the coming months, staff will research financial feasibility, engineering requirements, and invite Jefferson County representatives to discuss potential lease amendments.

 More Golden residents voted on the solar question than in all four Ward elections combined, sending a clear message that a community solar project is an important step in reaching Golden’s renewable energy goals.

 This aerial photo shows the boundaries of the Rooney Road Sports Complex.
 The area is currently leased from Jefferson County and is designated for recreational use and houses a number of athletic fields.
 The County is open to discussing a modification to the lease agreement for the Rooney Road Sports Complex to expand the allowable land uses to include a renewable energy facility.

-CSM’s senior design class surveyed the site for feasibility.
+CSM’s 2018 senior design class surveyed the site next to Rooney Road Sports Complex for feasibility as a community solar garden.
 This aerial footage was created for illustrative purposes only, no project is planned at this time.

 A second CSM senior design class recently surveyed the historic Brickyard House on Catamount Drive for feasibility as a net zero building and possibly a source of solar energy for other historic buildings around Golden.
 The preliminary report was completed in November of 2020 for research purposes only.
 While the Golden Landmarks Association (GLA) is in the midst of renovating the building, no solar projects are planned at this time.